Security & Data Handling

 The short version

 SceneGen reads parts of your codebase to generate a video.
-Your code is never stored, never shared, and never used for AI training.
-Once your video is rendered, all code data is discarded.
+Your source code is never permanently stored, never shared, and never used for AI training.
+Once your video is rendered, all code data is deleted from our servers.

 What we read from your codebase